Deconstructing Story Events

 ‘’A Scene is an action through conflict in more or less continuous time and space that turns the value charged condition of a character’s life at least one value with a degree of perceptible significance.’’

-So, how do you write the perfect scene?
+So, how do you craft a perfect story event?

 - Start off with your Story Outline – the story outline will outline the dramatic action in your story from start to finish, with each Story Event (scene) in a separate paragraph.
 You will have between 40 to 60 Story Events if you are writing a screenplay, more than sixty Story Events if you are writing a series or novel, and as few as 40 Story Events if you are writing a play.
 At this stage of the writing process the event could be as simple as: ‘’Mary and John argue over having children.’’